symbionext/DockerizedRobotFramework/README.md

 # Dockerize a RobotFramework

-Main focus of this project is to get Robot Framework http://robotframework.org/ source code https://github.com/robotframework to be dockerized.<br>
+Main focus of this project is to get Robot Framework http://robotframework.org/ , needed libraryes https://github.com/robotframework and RIDE https://github.com/robotframework/RIDE to be dockerized.<br>
-Target is get official Robot Framework image to docker hub https://hub.docker.com/explore/ .
+Long time focus is get official Robot Framework base image to docker hub https://hub.docker.com/explore/ and based library & development images to Robot Framework base image (more info in "Enhancements to existing implementation").
 Contributing of this project should follow guidlines that are defined in here https://github.com/docker-library/official-images

 # Benefits of Robot Framework container
 * Easy installation just <b>docker run -P -d robot_framework</b>